tpavlek/tpavlek-me/source/_dessert_people/002-almond-butter-banana-bread.blade.md

 Though it smelled a lot like coconut, the coconut flavour was subtle and enhanced what was there.
 The texture was very light and fluffy and I felt like I could eat a lot of it.
 And it did taste better the second day once it had time to firm up, it was a bit too crumbly to smear butter on after it came out of the oven.
+Toasting it the day after was a good idea.

-But, critically, banana bread is constitutionally protected as a trashy food and this doesn't deliver there.
+But, critically, banana bread is constitutionally protected as a trashy food and this doesn't deliver on that.

 @component('_partials.dessert-people.photos-caption', [ 'photos' => [ $page->imgpath . "roast.jpg" ] ])
 Maybe my error was starting by roasting my own almonds which instantly made this 20% more bougie